-Consider leaving up to date tattoo magazines around for those who have to wait.
-Sometimes a simple picture can help inspire successful tattoos.
+Consider leaving up-to-date tattoo magazines around for clients who have to wait.
+Sometimes even a simple picture can help inspire successful tattoos.

 Play music that is going to keep you inspired without annoying your clientele.
 And try to keep the temperature at a comfortable place.
 You want to keep these people in your chair, after all.